Search Google or Type a URL : What’s the Better Approach?

 For more privacy, enter the URL directly into the search or type URL section.
 This will minimize tracking and reduce your chance of seeing personalized ads.

-The decision to search or type URL ultimately comes down to your preferences, the type of search you’re doing, and the particular website or information you’re looking for.
+The decision to search or type URLs ultimately comes down to your preferences, the type of search you’re doing, and the particular website or information you’re looking for.

 FAQ